-Commitment to corridor HCT delivers economic potential to entire corridors, and local jurisdictions should be on-board with the opportunities and impacts that will cascade along the route that transit services will take.
+Commitment to corridor HCT delivers economic potential to entire corridors, and local jurisdictions should be ready to leverage the opportunities that will develop along the route that transit services will take.
 This could mean matching local investments, zoning, and redevelopment opportunities to the rights-of-way and urban streetscape throughout the corridor.